 In the Discount Matrix, we are being invited to consider:

-1. Can we identify all our choices and can we act on them one at a time, in an ordered or systematic way.
+1. our available choices, and act on them in an ordered or systematic way.
 Think about the THINK-MAKE OPTIONS-JUDGE-ACT experiment here.

-2. When responding to choices are we able to come up with experiments to remove any blocks to solving those problems.
+2. devising experiments to help remove any blocks to solving those problems?

 TURNING THIS INTO ACTUAL EXPERIMENTS

 Each hyperlinked page has some safe experiments – many of the ‘basic’ experiments are often worth revisiting.
 Here, I put some others in a different light.

 Consider this line of inquiry: do you agree with the idea that we have issues, problems or obstacles in our lives – ones that we simply do not know about?!

 If you can agree with that, read on.
 If that belief does not hold water for you, leave this page and do something else, instead; maybe revisit the scenic route.
 Here’s me being directive for once, but I cannot think of anything else to say!